 Monitoring Device Driving Permit (MDDP)

 Below is an overview of the Illinois Monitoring Device Driving Permit (“MDDP”).
 The defense attorneys at The Davis Law Group, P.C. represent clients facing the summary suspension of their driving privileges as a result of a DUI arrest.
 Our attorneys practice throughout the Chicago and its surrounding areas including Cook, Lake and DuPage Counties.
-If you have been arrested for DUI, contact an experienced DUI defense attorney immediately to discuss your case.A.
-General Information
+If you have been arrested for DUI, contact an experienced DUI defense attorney immediately to discuss your case.What is a MDDP?

 In 2009, Illinois stopped issuing Judicial Driving Permits (“JDPs”) and replaced them with Monitoring Device Driving Permits (“MDDPs”) for those drivers eligible for driving privileges during the statutory summary suspension period as a result of a DUI arrest.